Residents can contribute directly to the Human Services Fund.

 The Human Services fund is administered by the Human Services Division to serve Bellevue residents and is used to help agencies provide needed health and social services.
 While you cannot designate your donation to a particular agency or program, you are assured that 100 percent of it will go to providing services; there are no administrative fees taken out.

-To contribute, please make a check out to the City of Bellevue Human Services Fund and send it to to the mailing address (post office box) in the right column of this page.
+To contribute, please make a check out to the City of Bellevue Human Services Fund and mail to:

 All of the agencies and programs mentioned in the following true stories receive support from the Human Services Fund.
 By supporting the Fund, you make a real difference in people's lives in our community.
 To protect privacy, the names in these accounts have been changed.